All Dana Hall applicants are strongly encouraged to use our online application process through Ravenna.

 Applicants to grades 9-12 who are non-US citizens or dual citizens, whose native language is not English, are required to take the TOEFL.
 For the 2021-2022 admission season, Dana Hall will not require the SSAT.
 However, we welcome scores from students able to take the test and who want to include the results with their application.
 Students who are not able to submit SSAT scores will not be penalized.

 Score reports for both tests must be sent directly from ETS and SSAT using our school code: 7507 for TOEFL and 2728 for SSAT.
 We cannot accept score reports sent by consultants, schools or families.

 Dana Hall does not accept the SLEP test or TOEFL Junior test.

 Dana Hall does not accept mid-year applications.
 Thus, all new students begin in the fall semester.

-Dana Hall provides I-20 Forms to international boarding students (boarding begins in grade 9).
+Dana Hall provides I-20 Forms to international boarding students in grades 9-12.
 In order for a student to receive an I-20 Form and apply for an F-1 Visa, a student must first apply, be admitted, and enroll at Dana Hall.

 According to United States regulations, families requesting an I-20 Form must also provide the School with financial certification and proof of the applicant’s citizenship before creating an I-20 Form.
 Dana Hall does not offer financial aid to international students.

 Financial aid applicants must be United States citizens paying United States taxes.